Magical Philipsburg, Montana

-A grassroots movement, spearheaded by locals and entrepreneurs like Shirley Beck, owner of The Sweet Palace, and Dale Siegford, who is co-owner of the Sapphire Gallery with Beck, led to a revitalization in town.
-Jim Jarvis, who moved from Washington and who owns The Broadway Hotel was also part of that, among others.
+A grassroots movement, spearheaded by locals and entrepreneurs like Shirley Beck and Dale Siegford, co-owners of The Sweet Palace, and The Sapphire Gallery, led to a revitalization in town.
+Among others, Kurt and Lynn Unger moved back to Montana to renovate Snookies Mercantile and the historic Kaiser House Hotel.
 Today, downtown Philipsburg is a bustling town that attracts travelers from all over the world.

 3 Stops in Philipsburg